Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 Story 13 :
 To delete a panel you no longer need , click on the panel from the comic strip then use the "Panel" menu in the top bar and press on "Delete" .
 A popup will show on screen to make sure you want to delete the panel .
 By clicking yes the panel will be deleted .

+=== Story 15 & 16 ===
+-Command to execute : java -jar StayAtHomies.jar -Required to execute: JDK version 13 or above

+Story 15:
+	Saves the comic strip in the form of an xml file.

+Story 16:
+	Loads xml comic strip files into the app and populated the app with the panels found in the xml file.

+Niall McGurk:
+Gabriel Gherasim: Coded the save and load xml features.
+Daiana:
+Ryan: